ChiJingLeow/R_Package_Leow/README.md

 # R_Package_Leow
-project for BDA
+project 3 for BDA

-Working with me, myself, and I. Just kidding I would probably work with friends.
+I created a package for gene expression data.
+Hope it works.